This Grieving Family Wants The U.S. To Designate Mexican Cartels As Terrorists

 It's been a month since the brutal massacre of nine women and children in northern Mexico.
 They were all dual U.S.-Mexican citizens and members of the extended LeBaron family.

-Since then, that family has been on a mission.
-They've been urging the U.S. government to get more involved in the fight against drug cartels, which have been blamed for gruesome violence across Mexico — including the attack on the LeBaron family.
+Since then, that family has been on a mission: Urging the U.S. government to get more involved in the fight against drug cartels, which have been blamed for gruesome violence across Mexico — including the attack on the LeBaron family.

 "It's hard for the Mexican government to compete with that kind of finance, that kind of firepower," said Bryan LeBaron, a cousin of the victims who lives in Utah.
 "This is going to take an international response or we have no hope."

 The LeBaron family came to Washington this week to lobby members of Congress.
-They want the U.S. government to designate drug cartels as terrorist organizations.
-That would give the U.S. government more tools to fight them, and could clear the way for the U.S. to send troops or drones into Mexico.
+The family wants the U.S. government to designate drug cartels as terrorist organizations.
+That would give the U.S. government more tools to fight them and could clear the way for the U.S. to send troops or drones into Mexico.

-Members of the LeBaron family have been living in northern Mexico for generations, since they split from the Church of Jesus Christ of Latter-Day Saints, though they still consider themselves Mormon.
+Members of the LeBaron family have been living in northern Mexico for generations, since they split from the Church of Jesus Christ of Latter-day Saints, though they still consider themselves Mormon.
 They live in an area near the U.S.-Mexico border that is a major corridor for drug trafficking.

-The family saw the growing violence around them, says Rhonita's sister, Adriana Jones.
+Family members saw the growing violence around them, says Rhonita's sister, Adriana Jones.
 But nothing could have prepared them for what happened.

 "There was this idea that our innocence would protect us.
 That somehow, because we were so completely uninvolved in any of it, that we were safe," she said.